FIWARE/contribution-requirements/docs/GE_roadmap_template.md

 scheduled for a release in the near future.
 Please feel free to contact us if you wish to get involved in the implementation or influence the roadmap

-{{Complete this section following the same structure as described for shory term roadmap}}
+{{Complete this section following the same structure as described for short term roadmap}}